 - Higher Certificate in Electronic Engineering (NFQ Level 6) after Year 2.

 What follow-on study opportunities are available?

-Graduates of this course will also be eligible to progress to Year 4 of the Bachelor of Engineering (Honours) in Electronic Systems at SETU Carlow.
+Graduates of this course will also be eligible to progress to Year 4 of the Bachelor of Engineering (Honours) in Electronic Systems (CW558) at Institute of Technology Carlow.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?